How to Install a 5th Wheel Hitch

 You may also need to remove a heat shield or other components throughout the process.
 Be sure to follow the instructions accompanying your specific hitch.

-Step 2: Position the first base rail
+Step 2: Position the front base rail

 Place the base rail that will be closest to the truck cab into position, measuring the correct distance from the front of the truck bed.
 This distance can vary between long-bed and short-bed pickup trucks.
 Refer to the instructions for exact measurements.